ShisatOwO/ShiVec/README.md

 # ShiVec
-PyVec is a simple python package for working with vectors.
+ShiVec is a simple python package for working with vectors.